-(1) An employee, who without discontinuing work, studies at an educational institution of any type, in accordance with a collective agreement or an employment contract shall be granted study leave with or without retention of work remuneration.
-If a piecework salary has been specified for the employee, study leave shall be granted paying out average earnings or not paying it.
+(1) An employee who, without discontinuing work, studies at an educational institution of any type shall be granted study leave with or without retention of wage in accordance with a collective agreement or an employment contract.
+If a piecework wage has been specified for the employee, study leave shall be granted disbursing average earnings or not disbursing it.

-(2) An employee shall be granted a study leave of 20 working days for the taking of a State examination or the preparation and defence of a diploma paper with or without retaining the work remuneration.
-If a piecework salary has been specified for the employee, a study leave shall be granted with or without paying out the average earnings.
+(2) An employee shall be granted a study leave of 20 working days for the taking of a State examination or the preparation and defence of a diploma paper with or without retaining the wage.
+If a piecework wage has been specified for the employee, a study leave shall be granted with or without disbursing the average earnings.